eric-unc/no-mmu-container/README.md

 # no-mmu-container
 Container for our modified version of Keystone.
+Copied from their [Dockerfile](https://github.com/keystone-enclave/keystone/blob/master/docker/Dockerfile).